Oxyaine/RainWorldBestiary/README.md

 ## Structure
+***To get an example of the structure of things, or to have something to look at to help you follow along, you can download / look at the template in the files above.***

 Entries can be added to the bestiary without making the mod a dependency!
 This can be achieved using the built in entry loader, all you need to do is add a folder to your mod folder called `bestiary` (*case sensitive*).
 Any folders in the `bestiary` folder will be considered a [Tab](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#tabs), and any files in the tab will be considered entries, with the name of the file being the name of the entry.